MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 description: "Manage Microsoft Graph Connectors for Microsoft Search."
 ---
 <!-- markdownlint-disable no-inline-html -->

-# Manage your connector for Microsoft Search
+# Manage your connections for Microsoft Search

 To access and manage your connectors, you must be designated as a search administrator for your tenant.
 Contact your tenant administrator to provision you for the search administrator role.